 Back in 2012, J. Kenji Lopez-Alt of Serious Eats toted the spatchcocked turkey as the "quickest easiest route to juicy meat, and ultra-crisp skin.
 Basically, it's a method for lazy folks with great taste."
 Yup, that sounds like me!
 But he's right on.

 When you spatchcock turkey, it evens out the cooking times.
 With a normal roasted turkey, the breast is exposed during the entire cooking process.
 Unfortunately, since drumsticks and thigh meat take longer to cook and they're tucked underneath, that means your chances of dry, overcooked breast meat are pretty great.
-It doesn't matter if you flip the turkey breast-side down, the same problem presents itself.
+It doesn't matter if you flip the turkey breast-side down, the same problem presents itself in most turkey recipes.

 With the spatchcocked bird, all of your problems are solved - the legs are spread out to the side, no longer protected underneath the large girth of the bird.
 The flattened shape allows for more even cooking, and everything will cook more quickly since it takes up less vertical space, too.